asabushaban/cadence-learnings/Quests.md

 - Why we're getting this error

-  - We're getting this error because the value of "thing[0x03]" is a String not a String optional which is the default value in dictionaries
+  - We're getting this error because the value of "thing[0x03]" is a String optional not a String.
+The return value needs a force unwrapper to provide the expected return value.

 - How to fix it